Jenil245/Recommender-Systems/README.md

 # Recommender-Systems

 Recommender Systems are crucial to any Organization.
-It also helps customer to discover new and relevant products
+It also helps customer to discover new and relevant products.

+# About Dataset

+Dataset contains 9742 different movies and nearly 1 million ratings.

-Type of recommendations are :
+# Type of Recommendations

 <ol>
 <li>
 Popularity Based Recommendation </li><li>